vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

 ![image](/assets/2025-09-24/050.png)

-## Build and deploy the Flow
+## Deploy the Flow

-The next screenshot show the actual Hub Flow to put all our artifacts together.
-We execute the flow every 60 seonds.
-After having reloaded the open confirmations we just call the function that loops over every confirmation row (see last paragraph).
-That's all we need to do.
+Now, let's deploy our Flow.
+We add a periodic trigger and set it to 60 seconds.
+This means that the Flow will execute automatically every 60 seconds.

+Next, we add two steps to run, whenever the Flow executes:
+1. Reload the `OpenConfirmations` data source.
+This updates our Hub list data source, to ensure we have the latest data.
+1. Run our list processing function.

 ![image](/assets/2025-09-24/060.png)

-The flow runs on regular basis right after being deployed to a Hub instance.
+Next, we deploy our Flow to a Hub instance.
+And as you can see, our Flow now runs on regular basis:

 ![image](/assets/2025-09-24/070.png)